Meng Xiang

-The naming of the twin panda cubs raised a lot of concerns.
-Joshua Wong suggested that they should be named "Democracy" and "Freedom", while the people of Berlin suggested the names "Hong Hong" and "Kong Kong".
+The births of Meng Xiang and Meng Yuan coincided with the 2019–2020 Hong Kong protests, bringing controversy to the naming of the twin panda cubs.
+Joshua Wong, a Hong Kong pro-democracy activist, suggested that they should be named "Democracy" and "Freedom", while the people of Berlin suggested the names "Hong Hong" and "Kong Kong".
 Some people suggested the names "Hotdog" and "Fries".
 However, they were finally named "Meng Xiang" and "Meng Yuan".

-The name Meng Xiang (梦想) means long awaited dream.
+In December 2023, the two pandas were flown to China and relocated to the Chengdu Panda Base.
+Their handover was contractually agreed to between Germany and China, but was delayed by the pandemic.